yds12/tarsila/features.md

     - create selection based on what's on a layer (-)
   - Eyedrop to select colors (+)
   - Transform
-    - Resize
+    - Resize [v0.1]
-    - Rotate
+    - Rotate [v0.2]
-    - Flip (horizontal or vertical)
+    - Flip (horizontal or vertical) [v0.1]
   - Effects
     - add outline
-    - change colors (hue, saturation, brightness, contrast, etc)
+    - change colors (hue, saturation, brightness, contrast, etc) [v0.2]
 - UI
   - assume we may change GUI, so make everything generic if possible (+)
   - preferences menu
   - help menu
+  - status bar showing general info
-- Tile mode: show tiles around canvas to show how it would look as a tile
+- Tile mode: show tiles around canvas to show how it would look as a tile [v0.2]